 This is an introductory article about the statistical aspects of data science.
 In this article, I will give a general overview of data science problems and the statistical techniques required to solve them.
 Some of the terminologies may sound new to you.
-But don’t worry, in subsequent articles, I will elaborate (with examples) each of these concepts in details.
+But don’t worry, in subsequent articles, I will elaborate (with examples) on each of these concepts in detail.

 Data science starts with statistics and ends with statistics.
 Statistics is the backbone of data science.
 The primary goal of data science is to understand a randomized process and predict its future observation.
 We denote the output of this process by a random variable Y. Y is random because we don’t know the exact output of Y in a particular instance of the process.
 We try to predict Y with the help of some other causal variable X = (X1,X2,…,Xp), simultaneously observed in the process.
 For example, suppose we want to predict the price (Y) of a flat based on its floor size (X1) and height of roof (X2).
 Here Y is random because, with the same floor size and same roof height, two different flats may have different prices.
 A data set is a tabulated representation of past values of (X, Y).
 With the help of this data set, we try to build a mathematical relationship between X and Y as

 Here β=(β1,β2,…,βp) is an unknown parameter vector (each βiis associated with an Xi) and µ, f are the mathematical functions.
 Depending on the nature of a problem, we assume suitable functional assumptions on µ and f.
 Using the given data we then estimate β as β ̂ so that the prediction error of Y in the data is minimum.
 Now for any future data X, we predict µ(Y) as (µ(Y) ) ̂ and consequently, Y ̂ as a prediction of Y, using the estimated relation

 (µ(Y) ) ̂ =f(X ;β ̂ ) (2)

 problem, we may be interested in building a model like